 Fluid is the number one nutrient needed by any athlete, especially sailors racing long hours on hot, humid days.
 An insufficient fluid intake can decrease strength, power, endurance and aerobic capacity in as little as 30 minutes.
 Thirst is not always a reliable indicator of the body’s fluid needs and can actually be a sign of dehydration.
 The best way for sailors to keep well hydrated is to consciously drink fluids before, during and after a race.

 Plain water is the beverage of choice.
 However, diluted fruit juice (1 part juice mixed with 1.5 parts water) can perk muscular performance when drunk 1 1/2 to 2 hours into an event.
 In addition to providing simple sugars, fruit juice also supplies the vital mineral, potassium.
 And, while it is true that sailors can lose a fair amount of sodium through perspiration, this loss can easily be replaced by ordinary foods in the diet.
 Sports drinks, like Gatorade and Powerade, offer sugar, but few other nutrients.
 Caffeine and alcohol contained in beverages like coffee and beer can hasten dehydration and are best consumed after racing with a variety of other foods and fluids.

-Fluid intake while racing.
+Fluid intake while Active in the Sun.
 A good rule of thumb is to drink:

 Carol M. Bareuther, RD, is a St. Thomas, U.S. Virgin Islands based marine writer and registered dietitian